 The variable resistors VR1 is used to adjust the output voltage between 0V to 30V.

 Also, there is the short-Circuit protection include Q3, R3.
+How it works?

 How it builds

 While the power transistor Q3 – 2N3055 is working, will hot so we always use a heat sink on it.

 Adjustment and usage

-In real usage that although it off, LED power ON will still light up for a moment.
+In real usage that although it is off, LED power ON will still light up for a moment.
 Because the LED gets current from C1 that does not discharge fully.

 If you want to stop LED immediately.
-You may move R1 and LED1 to across the secondary of T1.
+You may move R1 and LED1 across the secondary of T1.

 Then, add the diode-1N4001 series with LED to protects voltage backward which LED may be damaged as Figure 2

 We change the rectifier section to new, from a Full-wave into the bridge and use the two secondary coil; 12V 2A.